TheColourYellow/Autumn-2025-SDP-1/README.md

 The database uses seperate translation tables for genres, authors and book names, so that management of the book catalogue is possible in each supported language.
 User selected langauge settings are saved to the user table through row-based localisation.

+## Set Up and Installation
+Placeholder

 ## SonarQube Code Analysis
 The project uses SonarQube for comprehensive static code analysis, focusing on security,